FNNDSC/fnndsc/js/chrisAPI/APIDocumentation.md

 // fetch a subset of currently authenticated user's feeds from the REST API into an initial Feedlist object let params = { limit: 10, offset: 0 };
-let feedListObj;
-let feedListObjClone;

 resp = client.getFeeds(params);
 resp
-  .then(list => {
+  .then(feedListObj => {

-    feedListObj = list;
+    let result;

     window.console.log('Feed list resource object: ', feedListObj);

+    // the getItems method of any list resource obj can be used to retrieve an array of its item resource objects
-    // retrieve an array of the Feed item resource objects from feedListObj const feedObjArray = feedListObj.getItems();
+    // here we retrieve an array of the Feed item resource objects from feedListObj let feedObjArray = feedListObj.getItems();

+    // the data property of item resource objects can be used to get the their data (REST API descriptors)
-    // log the individual Feed items' data for (let feed of feedObjArray) {
+    // here we log the individual Feed items' data for (let feed of feedObjArray) {

         window.console.log(feed.data);
     }

-    // fetch the next page of feeds from the REST API feedListObjClone = feedListObj.clone(); // the current object's state can be saved in another copy object if desired if (feedListObj.hasNextPage) {
+    // the current object's state can be saved in another copy object before fetching more data if desired const feedListObjClone = feedListObj.clone();

-      const result1 = feedListObj.getNextPage();
-      result1
+    // the hasNextPage/hasPreviousPage property of any list resource object tells whether there is a next/previous page available from the paginated REST API if (feedListObj.hasNextPage) {

+      // the getNextPage/getPreviousPage method of any list resource obj can be used to fetch the next/previous page from the paginated REST API result = feedListObj.getNextPage();
+      result
       .then(feedListObj => {

         window.console.log('Feed list resource object: ', feedListObj);
       });
     }

+    // the get method of any list resource obj can be used to fetch any arbitrary page from the paginated REST API result = feedListObj.get({ limit: 10, offset: 20 });
+    result
+      .then(feedListObj => {

+        // the isEmpty property of any resource obj can be used to know if the object contains any item/list data window.console.log('Does the Feed List object now contain any data?: ', feedListObj.isEmpty);
+      });

+    // resource objects have methods to fetch other related resources
-    // fetch a list of available ChRIS plugins from the REST API const result2 = feedListObj.getPlugins(params);
+    // here we fetch a list of available ChRIS plugins from the REST API result = feedListObj.getPlugins(params);
-    result2
+    result
       .then(pluginListObj => {

         window.console.log('Plugin list resource object: ', pluginListObj);